Distil ← Back to home

 CYP3A4 inhibition

-Schisandra can slow how the body clears ciclosporin, which may push ciclosporin blood levels higher than intended.
-We treat this as a do-not-combine pair outside direct transplant-team supervision.
+Schisandra can slow how the body clears ciclosporin and push ciclosporin blood levels higher than intended, which risks toxicity.
+Do not combine the two outside direct transplant-team supervision.

 Reviewer-flagged: awaiting clinical-reviewer sign-off.

-Schisandra can slow how the body clears tacrolimus, which may push tacrolimus blood levels higher than intended.
-We treat this as a do-not-combine pair outside direct transplant-team supervision.
+Schisandra can slow how the body clears everolimus and push everolimus blood levels higher than intended, which risks toxicity.
+Do not combine the two outside direct transplant-team supervision.

 Reviewer-flagged: awaiting clinical-reviewer sign-off.